IBM/db2developerextension-about/docs/troubleshooting/installation-and-instance-troubleshooting.md

 # {{ page.title }}

-This topic provides solutions for common issues that you might encounter during Db2 instance creation and management.
+This topic provides solutions for common issues that you might encounter during the Db2 instance creation and management.

 ## Db2 Instance creation failures